rust-gamedev/rust-gamedev.github.io/content/news/049/index.md

 ### [CyberGate][cybergate-yt]

+{{ image_figure(
-![GIF of a player attacking a spherical enemy: one window is active, the other shows the same view but a menu overlay on top](cybergate.gif) _Two client windows controlling the same pawn simultaneously._
+    alt="GIF of a player attacking a spherical enemy: one window is active, the other shows the same view but a menu overlay on top" src="cybergate.gif"
+    caption="Two client windows controlling the same pawn simultaneously.") }}

 CyberGate ([YouTube][cybergate-yt], [Discord][cybergate-dis]),
 CyberSoul is developing an ambitious multiplayer project,